fuzzyCute/terminal-radio/README.rst

 I hope you enjoy this program and be free to mess around with it :)

 To run this program all you have to do is:

 If you're on Linux -> Run ./radio.sh

-If you're on windows -> Type python main.py
+If you're on windows -> Type python3 main.py

 If you're on a mac -> forgive me if it gives you some errors, don't have a mac